darklife/darkriscv/README.md

 Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *DarkRISCV* softcore started as an proof of concept for the opensource RISC-V instruction set.

-The general concept was based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline working with a two phase clock, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
+The initial concept was based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
 The pipeline is overlapped without interlocks, in a way that the *DarkRISCV* can reach the performance of one clock per instruction most of time, except by a taken branch, where one clock is lost in the pipeline flush.
-Of course, in order to perform read operations in blockrams in a single clock, a two-phase clock is required, in a way that no wait states are required.
+Of course, in order to perform read operations in blockrams in a single clock, a single-phase clock with combinational memory OR a two-phase clock with blockram memory is required, in a way that no wait states are required in thatcases.

 As result, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.
 After lots of exciting sleepless nights of work and the help of lots of colleagues, the *DarkRISCV* reached a very good quality result, in a way that the code compiled by the standard GCC for RV32I worked fine.

-Nowadays, a three stage pipeline working with a single clock phase is also available, resulting in a better distribution between the decode and execute stages.
+Nowadays, after two years of development, a three stage pipeline working with a single clock phase is also available, resulting in a better distribution between the decode and execute stages.
 In this case the instruction is fetch in the first clock from a blockram, decoded in the second clock and executed in the third clock.

-As long the load instruction cannot load the data from a blockram in a single clock, the external logic inserts one extra clock in this case.
+As long the load instruction cannot load the data from a blockram in a single clock, the external logic inserts one extra clock in IO operations.
 Also, there are two extra clocks in order to flush the pipeline in the case of taken branches.
-The impcat of the pipeline flush depends of the compiler optimizations, but according to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.85 in the case of the 2-stage pipeline version.
+The impact of the pipeline flush depends of the compiler optimizations, but according to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.85 in the case of the 2-stage pipeline version.

-Anyway, with the 3-stage pipeline and some other expensive optimizations, the *DarkRISCV* can reach 100MHz in a low-cost Spartan-6, which results in more performance when compared with the 2-stage pipeline version, which is supported as reference and with smaller clocks (typically 50MHz).
+Anyway, with the 3-stage pipeline and some other expensive optimizations, the *DarkRISCV* can reach 100MHz in a low-cost Spartan-6, which results in more performance when compared with the 2-stage pipeline version (typically 50MHz).

 Although the code is small and crude when compared with other RISC-V implementations, the *DarkRISCV* has lots of impressive features: